kmzbrnoI/automatic-calibration/README.md

 Follow [these instructions](https://stackoverflow.com/questions/14170590/building-qt-5-on-linux-for-windows)
 for building standalone `exe` file.

-You may want to use similar script as `activate.sh`:
+You may want to use activation script (see content below).

 ```bash
 export PATH="$HOME/...../mxe/usr/bin:$PATH"